dojo/docs/dojo/NodeList-manipulate.rst

 val
 --------------------
-If a value is passed, allows seting the value property of form elements in this NodeList, or properly selecting/checking the right value for radio/checkbox/select elements.
+If a value is passed, allows setting the value property of form elements in this NodeList, or properly selecting/checking the right value for radio/checkbox/select elements.
 If no value is passed, the value of the first node in this NodeList is returned.